About

 Who Am I

-I came to the U.S. with my parents as a refugee from Iran, the most recent migration in a series of movements in my family that spans several countries, generations and bouts of trauma.
-I grew up in Los Angeles, feeling distinctively Armenian, Iranian and American, spending a lifetime attempting to reconcile all of those identities.
+I am an Armenian-American journalist raised in Los Angeles as a refugee from Iran — the most recent migration in a family history that spans several countries, generations, and bouts of displacement.
+I grew up feeling distinctively Armenian, Iranian, and American, spending a lifetime attempting to reconcile all of those identities.
+The food at our table was the most intact thing we carried.

 Why Am I Doing This